KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\reports\routes.py:153`

 **Description**:
-The `deal_closed_by_date` method is likely designed to generate or handle reports related to deals that have been closed by a specific date within the EeazyCRM system, providing insights or data analysis for business operations or decision-making.
+The `deal_closed_by_date` method is likely used to fetch or calculate information about deals that were closed on a specific date in the EeazyCRM application.
+The specific caller of this method is not provided in the context.

 ---